Photography and Text Exhibition

 Arden, DE 19810,

-“OPEN GATES” is the best of my recent Photo Prayers.
-Every week (well, most weeks), I email an image and text to a few hundred fans.
-Those images are usually just 700 pixels wide, as seen on my PhotoPrayer.com website.
-The presentation format for this exhibit at The Buzz is something new for me: the text is engraved into the black-core matboard using a laser-etching device at NextFab Makers Space.
-Let me also plug Colourworks Photographic Services.
-That company printed all the photos.
-Both companies are in Wilmington, Delaware.
+“OPEN GATES” represents what I consider the best of my recent Photo Prayers.
+The images I email to subscribers once a week are usually just 700 pixels wide, as archived on my PhotoPrayer.com website.
+Here, the images are 4,050 pixels wide; inked, not pixelated; archival, not transient.
+The presentation format for this exhibit at The Buzz is something new for me: the text is engraved into black-core matboard using a laser-etching device at NextFab Makers Space.
+This gives the words the same three-dimensional quality you find on letters chiseled into stone.

-I began this Photo Prayer project while working at Westminster Presbyterian Church in Wilmington.
-I am delighted that Westminster has continued to email my prayers to its congregation once a month, and I am fascinated each month to see which of my recent efforts they choose to publish.
+I began this Photo Prayer project in 2007 while working at Westminster Presbyterian Church in Wilmington.
+I am delighted that Westminster continues to email my prayers to its congregation once a month, and I am fascinated each month to see which of my recent efforts they pick.

 I have been making photographs since 1969.
 I am currently on the board of the Chris White Gallery, and am a photography instructor at the Delaware Art Museum and Mt.
 Cuba Center.
 I am a member of the Brandywine Photo Collective (former chair), the Texas Photographic Society (past president), and the Philadelphia Photo Arts Center.
-I have served briefly as managing editor of Image: A Journal of Art and Religion.
+I have worked most of my life in publishing, including years on the staff of an underground newspaper in Austin, Texas — The Rag — and other publications; years as the owner of a Schweers Typesetting; and six months as managing editor of Image: A Journal of Art and Religion.

 Click the image above to see it larger.